wachirawahomed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	-One file per line\n
 	-Sorted from the newest to the oldest\n
-13-unique takes a list of words as input and prints only words that appear exactly once.\n
+13-unique takes a list of words as input and prints only words that appear exactly once.\n 14-findthatword display lines containing the pattern “root” from the file /etc/passwd.\n